vanhoangkha/Networking-fundamentals/Day06_Ethernet_LAN_Switching_Part2.md

 - Consists of two messages:
     - ARP REQUEST (Source message)
     - ARP REPLY (Destination message)
-- ARP REQUEST is Broadcast = sent to all hosts on Mạng, except the one it received the request from.
+- ARP REQUEST is Broadcast = sent to all hosts on Network, except the one it received the request from.

 An ARP REQUEST Khung has: